rust-osdev/multiboot2/multiboot2-header/README.md

 [![crates.io](https://img.shields.io/crates/v/multiboot2-header.svg)](https://crates.io/crates/multiboot2-header)
 [![docs](https://docs.rs/multiboot2-header/badge.svg)](https://docs.rs/multiboot2-header/)

-Rust library with type definitions and parsing functions for Multiboot2 headers.
+Rust library with type definitions and parsing functions for Multiboot2 headers, as well as a builder to build them at runtime.
 This library is `no_std` and can be used in bootloaders.

 What this library is good for:
-- writing a small binary which writes you a valid Multiboot2 header into a file (such as `header.bin`)
+- construct a Multiboot2 header at runtime (constructing one at build-time with macros is not done yet, contributions are welcome!)
+- write a Multiboot2-bootloader that parses a Multiboot2-header
 - understanding Multiboot2 headers better
 - analyze Multiboot2 headers at runtime

-What this library is not optimal for:
-- compiling a Multiboot2 header statically into an object file using only Rust code

 ## Features and `no_std` Compatibility

 This library is always `no_std` without `alloc`.
 However, the default `builder`- feature requires the `alloc`-crate and an `#[global_allocator]` to be available.
 You need the `builder` only if you want to construct new headers at runtime.
-For parsing, this is not relevant, and you can deactivate the default feature.
+For parsing, the feature is not relevant, and you can deactivate it.

 ```toml
 # without `builder`-feature (and without `alloc`-crate)